vglazer/USRA/subgraph_finding/README.md

 For example, if you run `etc/ggen.sh 3 2500 200 52 1`:

 - `ggen.sh` will save the adjacency matrix for the resulting power random graph to `graphs/unweighted/ggen_3_2500_200_52_1.txt`, creating `graphs/unweighted` if necessary
-- It will also dump the number of edges $E$, along with the degree distribution, to the console
+- It will also dump the number of edges $E$, along with the degree spectrum, to the console
 - In this case $E = 2975$, which makes sense because we asked for $60\%$ of the $100*(100 - 1)/2 = 4950$ possible edges to be present (density $600$) and $4950 \cdot 0.6 = 2970 \approx 2975$.

 ### Some graphs to get your started